-26. If using a 50-60cc gas engine install a Flowmaster 17 ounce tank onto the tank tray and plumb with EF Flowmaster Blue Fuel Line.
+29. If using a 50-60cc gas engine install a Flowmaster 17 ounce tank onto the tank tray and plumb with EF Flowmaster Blue Fuel Line.
 There is a laser cut opening to accept an EF Fuel Dot as well.
+The following picture shows the location of our tank, batteries and receiver which provided the ideal center of gravity.

-27. Mount your ignition to the interior side of the motor box lid and secure the lid with 4 screws.
-Next cut the cowl to clear the mufflers and make an air exit.
+30. Mount your ignition to the interior side of the motor box lid and secure the lid with 4 screws.
+Next use a rotary tool to cut the cowl to clear the cylinder head, mufflers and make an air exit.
 Take a minute to add some thick CA or Epoxy to the intersection of the cowl and plywood cowl ring.

-Slide the cowl into position and secure with the 2-3mm bolts inserted into washers, through the holes in the top of the F1 former and into the blind nuts installed in the cowl ring and the 3mm bolt in the bottom of the cowl.
-Be sure to use blue Loctite on all bolts!!!
+31. There is a set of clear plastic baffles included to be used for electric setups to direct air over the motor.
+Cut and trim the baffles and glue to the cowl inlets with Goop or medium CA.

+32. Secure the cowl to the fuselage by inserting a 3mm bolt through the bottom of the cowl and into the blind nut in the lower fuselage along with 2 3mm bolts inserted through the F1 former and into the blind nuts in the cowl.
+Use blue thread lock on all 3 bolts!
+The factory has included an assortment of rubber grommets that you can use to prevent your fuel line from getting chafed.
+You can see in this photo we used a couple of them for the fuel tubing and the throttle servo lead.
+There are also 2 large grommets for the hole on the side of the motor box where your ignition spark plug wire will exit.

+33. Install your choice of prop (if using the DA-50 we highly recommend the Falcon 23x8 Carbon Fiber prop) and Extreme Flight 4" carbon fiber spinner.
+We have spinners available that are painted to match these color schemes.

+34. Install your switches (there are suggested switch mounting locations laser scribed in the fuselage sides visible from the interior of the fuselage), batteries and receiver.
+In our prototype flown with the GP-61 we mounted our batteries on either side of the fuel tank for correct balance.
+We used Pulse receiver batteries, 2S 2550mah for ignition and 3600mah for servos/receiver.

+35. The wings are attached to the fuselage using a brand new quick mount lever system.
+There is a steel stud mounted in the root of the wing.
+The wing is slid onto the carbon fiber wing tube and against the fuselage side and the lever inside the fuselage is pushed into place, capturing the stud.
+This is a very secure system that allows fast assembly and disassembly of your model at the flying field.

-- 28. Install your choice of prop (if using the DA-50 we highly recommend the Falcon 23x8 Carbon Fiber prop) and Extreme Flight 4" carbon fiber spinner.
-We have spinners available that are painted to match these color schemes. - 29.
-Install your switches (there are suggested switch mounting locations laser scribed in the fuselage sides visible from the interior of the fuselage), batteries and receiver.
-In our prototypes flown with the DA-50 and DLE-55 we mounted our batteries on either side of the fuel tank for correct balance.
-We used Pulse receiver batteries, 2S 2550mah for ignition and 3600mah for servos/receiver. - 30.
-Included with your Extra are a set of Side Force Generators (SFGs) along with 2 clear spacers to be installed between the SFGs and wing tip to prevent them from interfering with aileron movement.
-They are to be installed using the supplied white thumb screws threaded through the holes in the SFG, through the clear spacer and into the pre-installed blind nuts in the wing tip. - 31.
-The wings are mated to the fuselage by sliding them onto the carbon fiber wing tube and retained using a bolt inserted through the protruding mounting tab and into the preinstalled blind nut in the fuselage. - 32.
-The canopy is attached to the fuselage using the 2 spring loaded latches.
-This is sufficient if using an electric motor.
-If using a gas engine use the 2 3mm bolts in addition to the latches to retain the canopy. - 34.
-If using an electric power system you will want to open the laser cut louvers in the bottom of the fuselage just behind the cowl and in front of the landing gear.
+36. Included with your MXS are a set of Side Force Generators (SFGs) along with 2 clear spacers to be installed between the SFGs and wing tip to prevent them from interfering with aileron movement.
+They are to be installed using the supplied white thumb screws threaded through the holes in the SFG, through the clear spacer and into the pre-installed blind nuts in the wing tip.

+37. The canopy is attached to the fuselage using the 2 spring loaded latches in the rear of the canopy and two of our new Carbon Lock canopy latches in the middle of the canopy.
+Apply slight down pressure to the canopy when engaging the Carbon Lock canopy latches.